ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 >Lot has been said in praise of vim.
 And its all true.
 And also that it takes time.
 I got my first exposure last year as I started discovering command line.
 I jumped into it without any help.
 It was tough.
 Soon I found myself sheltered under 'Atom'.
 Which again is a great editor but I came back to vim .
 This time well equipped.
 I read through internet.
 Listened to the vim Podcasts.
 Watched you tube videos.
 And now there is no going back.
 I wouldn't say you need to lock your up and down keys.
 Or just use hjkl.
 I would just say that you need to give yourself time.
 Keep playing with it.
 It happens ..when it does, you will know it.
 And you will want to tell the world :-)

+The additional benefit of learning vim (particularly normal mode) is you will get very effective  with the *man* pages.
+The navigation of man pages, follows most of the vi motions (and search).
+This will save you ton of time from googling Linux features and commands.
+There is practically a *man* page for everything you do in Linux.
+So much so that there is a man page for man.
+Type  `man man` on command prompt.

 ## Normal Mode
 Vim opens in the normal mode.
 This is where you review, move and determine the text - to copy, delete or change.
 If only you want to change the text (or insert something new), you invoke the 'insert' mode.
 Its hard to wrap around that there are more commands in 'normal' mode than in 'insert'.
 In fact I don't even know if there are commands in insert mode cuz the whole keyboard is at your disposal to insert or alter text..
 The idea is - you don't do anything in insert mode except for typing the content.
 The moment you are done with typing (it may be a long essay or a word) , you escape back to the normal mode